GPojoga/Sharing_Logistics_Simulation/Research/simulation_functions.md

 * Date isn't used, however can be used to calculate the returned date.

-* Returned date doesn't do anything, since it is never enfored
+* Returned date doesn't do anything, since it is never enforced

 * Point A and Point B both need vehicle fields